Finance Act (No. 2) 2024

 Key changes include:

-- Capital Gains Tax (CGT): Reduces the higher CGT rate for residential property gains to 24% from April 6th 2024.
+- Capital Gains Tax (CGT): Reduces the higher CGT rate for residential property gains to 24%.

-- Corporation Tax: Sets the main corporation tax rate at 25% for the 2025 financial year.
-The standard small profits rate is 19%, and the standard marginal relief fraction is 3/200ths.
+- Corporation Tax: Sets the main rate for the financial year 2025 at 25% and specifies the small profits rate and fraction.

-- Energy Levy: Introduces an "energy security investment mechanism" that could end the energy profits levy early if oil and gas prices fall below a certain threshold.
+- Energy Profits Levy: Creates an "energy security investment mechanism" that could end the levy early if oil and gas prices fall below a specified average.

-- Financial Services: Allows the Treasury to extend tax provisions for authorized co-ownership schemes to certain other co-ownership schemes ("Reserved Investor Funds").
+- Financial Services: Allows regulations to extend tax provisions for authorized co-ownership schemes to certain other schemes.

-- Tax Avoidance: New provisions aim to prevent tax avoidance through asset transfers by closely-held companies.
+- Tax Avoidance Measures: Introduces provisions to prevent tax avoidance through asset transfers by closely held companies.

-- VAT: Introduces minor amendments to VAT refund procedures and provisions relating to terminal markets.
+- VAT: Makes minor amendments to VAT refund procedures and regulations on terminal markets.

-- Pension Schemes: Amends provisions concerning recognized transfers in collective money purchase arrangements.
+- Pension Schemes: Amends provisions relating to collective money purchase arrangements.

 Government Spending

-The bill's impact on government spending is complex and depends on the revenue generated by the tax changes and the cost of the new reliefs and provisions.
+The bill's impact on government spending is complex and depends on various factors, including economic conditions and taxpayer behavior.
+The changes to tax rates and reliefs could affect both revenue collected and government expenditure.
 Specific figures are not provided in the bill text.

 Groups Affected

-- High-income earners: Affected by changes to income tax, CGT, and the high-income child benefit charge.
+- High-income earners: Changes to income tax and the high-income child benefit charge.

-- Creative industries: Benefiting from increased tax credits.
+- Creative industries: Changes to film and other tax credits.

-- Financial institutions: Affected by changes to regulations for co-ownership schemes.
+- Financial services firms: Changes to regulations for collective investment schemes.

 Powered by nyModel